Union Temple of Brooklyn: Victim of anti-semitic hate speech

 On November 1, 2018, events at Union Temple were cancelled after "Kill All Jews" and graffiti was found inside.
 New York mayor Bill de Blasio said it was "the vilest kind of hate."
 Police accused James Polite, a Brooklyn native.

-Tenants
+Subsequent use

+In Union Temple's later years, the congregation was finding other tenants for its historic building.

-The German School Brooklyn (GSB), a German government-recognized German international school, is on the facility's fifth floor.
-The school is not a part of the temple's congregation even though it shares a building.
-Grades K-3 are scheduled to remain at the temple while grades 4 and onwards are scheduled to move to a renovated property in Crown Heights.
+The German School Brooklyn (GSB), a German government-recognized German international school, was on the facility's fifth floor.
+The school is not a part of the temple's congregation even though it shared the building.
+Due to its steady growth, GSB since moved Crown Heights.

+As of 2023 the building had become a cultural hub.
+It was the host for two preschools, fitness centers, artistic performances, weddings, and a variety of events and organizations serving about 2500 people per week.
+The former sanctuary is rented out as a performance space.